sripwoud/rustter/backend/server/README.md

 # Deploy
 Need to set the bind address to `0.0.0.0` instead of `127.0.0.1`
-(TODO: check if it possible to detect we are in a CI environment and set it automatically)
+(TODO: check if it is possible to detect we are in a CI environment and set it automatically)
 ```commandline
 flyctl secrets -a rustter-api set API_BIND="0.0.0.0:8070"
 ```